Meteorological history of Hurricane Wilma: First landfall

-Second landfall and demise
+Second landfall and dissipation

 On October 22, the mid-level ridge to the north of Wilma essentially dissipated, leaving the hurricane drifting northward across the northeastern Yucatán Peninsula.
 As the hurricane moved further inland, the eye became cloud-filled as the deepest convection began to warm, and the winds gradually weakened during its passage over land.
 About 26 hours after making landfall on Cozumel, Wilma emerged into the southern Gulf of Mexico near Cabo Catoche with winds of about 100 mph.
 Upon reaching open waters, reconnaissance aircraft reported the remains of an inner eyewall and an outer eyewall oscillating between 70 and 90 mi in diameter.
 Convection deepened around the eyewalls, and the inner core of convection, which had previously become disrupted over land, became slightly better defined.

 A powerful eastward-moving mid-level trough across the central United States turned the hurricane northeastward and caused it to gradually accelerate.
 Vertical wind shear increased as strong upper-level southwesterly flow increased, though in spite of the shear Wilma continued to intensify.
 Early on October 24, Wilma attained major hurricane status while located about 120 mi west-southwest of Key West, Florida.
 It gradually became better organized, with the large 50 mi eye becoming very distinct on satellite and radar imagery.
 Wilma was able to retain its strength because large eyes in tropical cyclones are more stable and more resistant to vertical wind shear.
 Despite wind shear values of about 30 mph, Wilma strengthened further to reach winds of 125 mph.
 It weakened slightly as it approached Florida, and made landfall at Cape Romano with winds of 120 mph at around 1030 UTC on October 24.